vyefremov/prjctr-hl/hw14-cdn/README.md

 1. Upon starting the container, I would make a `traceroute` to each node and get the number of hops
 2. Based on the number of hops, I would update nginx.conf with higher weight for the node with the least number of hops

+### Pros and Cons

+- **Default Round Robin**
+  - Pros: Distributes the load evenly
+  - Pros: Supported out of the box
+  - Cons: Does not take into account the actual load of the server
+- **Least Time**
+  - Pros: Theoretically, can provide faster response times if the latency matters
+  - Pros: Can be used to distribute the load based on the actual load of the server
+  - Cons: Supported out of the box only with NGINX Plus
+- **Highest Availability**
+  - Pros: Higher chance of getting a response
+  - Cons: Does not take into account the actual load of the server
+  - Cons: Not supported out of the box
+- **Least Number of Hops**
+  - Pros: Theoretically, can provide faster response times if the latency matters
+  - Cons: Smaller number of hops does not always mean the fastest response time
+  - Cons: Does not take into account the actual load of the server
+  - Cons: Not supported out of the box